 \section{Machine-learning in Materials Science and Chemistry}

-Electronic structure methods (Sec.~\ref{sec:electronic_structure}) suffer from their unfavorable computational scaling, as even the most efficient DFT implementations enable calculations with only few thousand atoms \cite{dziedzic_practical_2020}.
-Increasing computational power can only alleviate this problem to a certain degree.
+Electronic structure methods (Sec.~\ref{sec:electronic_structure}) suffer from their unfavorable computational scaling.
+Large scale calculations involving more than a few thousand atoms can only be realized with huge computational effort and time \cite{nakata_large_2020,bowler_calculations_2010}.
 Data-driven workflows (Sec.~\ref{sec:ml}) offer speedups by augmenting or replacing standard DFT calculations.

 In the following, we provide an overview over the most recent research developments combining ML and DFT aimed at materials science and chemistry applications.
 We have grouped them into five main categories based on the type of approach they employ and we highlight the most representative articles.
 With this grouping, we identify the overall ML-DFT workflow visualized in Fig.~\ref{fig:ml_workflow}.
 By means of this diagram we link the individual categories presented in the following.